 (c) Russian Federation

-GOST R 51206 "Interior air of road vehicles –Pollution content in the interior of driver cab and passenger compartment Technical requirements and test methods".
+GOST 33554-2015 "Motor vehicles –Pollutant content in the interior of driver’s cab and passenger compartment.
+Technical requirements and test methods".

-In the Russian Federation, test methods and regulations have focused on VOC emissions from vehicle exhaust gases that can enter the vehicle interior air during driving.
-The national standard GOST R 51206 was developed in 2004 to set limits for combustion gases and certain VOCs.
+In the Russian Federation, test methods and regulations have focused on carbon monoxide, nitrogen oxides, formaldehyde, saturated hydrocarbons and methane emissions from vehicle exhaust gases that can enter the vehicle interior air during driving.
+The national standard GOST 33554-2015 was developed in 2015 to set limits for concentration of combustion products and certain hydrocarbons in vehicle interior air.

-The expert from the Russian Federation stated that the work should not only focus on the interior air emissions generated from interior materials but also on the air pollutants entering the vehicle together with the intake air from outside.
+The expert from the Russian Federation stated that the work should not only focus on the interior air emissions generated from interior materials but also on the air pollutants entering the vehicle together with the intake air and through nontightnesses from outside.
 GRPE considered the inclusion in the scope of interior air pollutants from the outside air as a possible extension of the mandate at a later stage (ECE/TRANS/WP.29/GRPE/71).

 (d) ISO Standards